sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 It therefore doesn't propagate the index set of its input and instead returns an empty set.

 Figure 16 shows the resulting output index sets $\\{1, 2\\}$ and $\\{4\\}$ for outputs 1 and 2 respectively.
-These match the analytic Jacobian
+These match the analytic Jacobian matrix

 $$ J_f(\mathbf{x}) = \begin{bmatrix}
 x_2 & x_1 & 0 & 0\\